gomorpheus/morpheus-docs/library/automation/execute_scheduling.rst

 Execute Scheduling
 ------------------

-Execute Scheduling creates time schedules for Jobs, including Task, Workflow and Backup Jobs.
-Jobs, which are discussed in greater detail in `another section <https://docs.morpheusdata.com/en/4.2.0/provisioning/jobs/jobs.html#jobs>`_ of |morpheus| docs, combine either a Task or Workflow with an Execute Schedule to run the selected Task or Workflow at the needed time.
-Backup Jobs are a special type of Job configured in the Backups section which also use Execute Schedules to time backup runs as needed.
+Execute Scheduling creates time schedules for automated jobs, such as backups.
+Backup Jobs are discussed in greater detail in the Backups section and are configured with an execution schedule to coordinate their run times.
+This section goes through the process of creating and configuring the scheduling object.

 Schedules use CRON expressions, such as ``0 23 * * 2`` equalling ``Executes every week on Tuesday at 23:00``.
 CRON expressions can easily be created by clicking the corresponding translation in the create or edit Execution Schedule modal below the Schedule field and selecting a new value.